 Miguel Álvarez Gándara

-Miguel Álvarez Gándara is the International Co-Chair of the Board and the President of SERAPAZ.
-SERAPAZ is an independent and nonprofit organsiation that works for peace and social change through the articulation and promotion of civil society-based initiatives, conducting research and producing publications, providing training and consulting, advocacy, and oversight of peacebuilding processes.
+Miguel Álvarez Gándara is the International Vice-Chair of the Board and the President of SERAPAZ.
+SERAPAZ is an independent and nonprofit organisation that works for peace and social change through the articulation and promotion of civil society-based initiatives, conducting research and producing publications, providing training and consulting, advocacy, and oversight of peacebuilding processes.
 Miguel is an expert on themes of social conflict and political analysis in Mexico, drawing upon forty years of experience in the field.
 He has served as a mediator and a consultant for diverse peacebuilding processes, including the mediation commission between the Mexican government and the coalition party of PDPR-EPR.
 Mr. Álvarez has also worked with diverse communities and movements such as the Popular Assembly of the Peoples of Oaxaca.

 Sharon Bhagwan Rolls

 Sharon Bhagwan Rolls is the Chair of the GPPAC Board and Executive Director of FemlinkPacific: Media Initiatives for Women, an organization that advocates for UNSCR 1325, community media and for women, peace and human security concerns.
 In addition to leading FemlinkPacific as GPPAC's Regional Secretariat for the Pacific region, Sharon was appointed as Gender Liaison for GPPAC's International Steering Group in 2009; since 2012 she is also a member of the GPPAC Board.
 Sharon has long been involved in advocacy on women's empowerment and is a member of UN Women's Global Civil Society Advisory Group (UNW GCSAG).